lightstreams-network/docs/content/getting-started/file-sharing/_index.md

 ...wait a few hours for a full sync...
 ```

-Once your Leth node is full synced, attempt to read the private file from your new Leth node 2:
+Once your Lightstreams node is full synced, attempt to read the private file from your new Lightstreams node 2:

 ```bash
 leth storage fetch --nodeid=2 --network=sirius --meta=QmZYSewpHNvdW1TTgska792QAT7Yd6yxZAoybpYFskTZSf --account=0xnode2ethAddr0cb45782bf055e41813060e4ce89